Former Edinburg CISD teacher arrested on drug charge out on bond

 A former middle school teacher with the Edinburg Consolidated Independent School District is out on bond after she was arrested Thursday on a possession of a controlled substance charge.

-According to a spokesperson with the Edinburg school district, Sally Ann Blixt after meth was found inside a purse that security footage showed she had dropped while in the hallway of Harwell Middle School where she worked at.
+According to a spokesperson with the Edinburg school district, Sally Ann Blixt was found with meth inside a purse that security footage showed she had dropped while in the hallway of Harwell Middle School, where she worked.

 RELATED: Edinburg CISD teacher arrested on possession charge identified